Why this matters

 - Compress the poster image like any other image.

-- Ensure the poster does not cause layout shift.
+- Ensure the poster does not cause layout shift Source 4 .

 3) Control loading

-Do not load heavy video assets before the user decides to watch.
+Do not load heavy video assets before the user chooses to watch.
+Third-party video and embeds add cost, so load them with intent Source 5 .

 - Load video on interaction where appropriate.